Column of Marcus Aurelius: Characteristics

-The column's shaft is 29.6 m high, on a 10.1 m high base, which in turn originally stood on a 3 m high platform – the column in total is 39.7 m About 3 metres of the base have been below ground level since the 1589 restoration.
+The column's shaft is 29.6 m high, on a 10.1 m high base, which in turn originally stood on a 3 m high platform – the column in total is 39.7 m.

-The column consists of 27 or 28 blocks of Carrara marble, each of 3.7 m diameter, hollowed out while still at the quarry for a stairway of 190–200 steps within the column up to a platform at the top.
+The column consists of 27 or 28 blocks of Carrara marble imported from the ancient quarry of Luna north of Pisa, Italy.
+Each marble blocks of 3.7 m diameter, hollowed out while still at the quarry for a stairway of 190–200 steps within the column up to a platform at the top.
 Just as with Trajan's Column, this stairway is illuminated through narrow slits into the relief.